oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-01.md

 Session length: 3–4 hours

 Primary beats:
-- Hook in Altdorf (or briefing) → securing passage → road perils → Ending up in Nuln.
+- Hook in Altdorf (or briefing) → investigation and prep → road perils (Empire-side) → Ending up in Nuln.

 ---